GongT/baobao/@idlebox/node/etc/node.api.md

     save(): void;
 }

-// Warning: (ae-missing-release-tag) "prettyFormatError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "prettyFormatError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function prettyFormatError(e: Error): string;

-// Warning: (ae-missing-release-tag) "prettyPrintError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "prettyPrintError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function prettyPrintError(type: string, e: Error): void;

-// Warning: (ae-missing-release-tag) "printLine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "printLine" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function printLine(char?: string): void;

-// Warning: (ae-missing-release-tag) "RawCollectingStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "RawCollectingStream" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class RawCollectingStream extends Writable {